sharklang/sharklang/README.md

 The first runtime stack chosen is:

 - [Flutter](https://flutter.dev) on the Front End side to offer native apps on all platforms
-- [Vertx](https://vertx.io) and [RocksDB](https://rocksdb.org) on GKE/Docker on the back end side, providing REST API
+- [Vertx](https://vertx.io) and [RocksDB](https://rocksdb.org) on GKE/Docker on the back end side, providing REST API, using LZ4 compression
-- Http/2 with compression over TLS 1.3 is used for transport (with openSSL, ALPN, HPACK, level 8 compression) until HTTP/3 is supported by Netty/Vertx
+- Http/2 with compression over TLS 1.3 is used for transport (with openSSL, ALPN, HPACK, level 8 gzip compression) until HTTP/3 is supported by Netty/Vertx
 - [FlattBuffers](https://google.github.io/flatbuffers) for serialized data, in the database and over the network
 <p align="center"><img src="/img/SharkLangLogos.png"></p>
 Indeed native apps are leaner than web applications running on the browser, hence the choice of Flutter.
 Then on the backend side, running in a container is not only more mainstream, which is required for adoption, but also more optimal in terms of hardware resources usage in data centers.
 As for the choice of GKE, it is mostly due to Google head start on being carbon neutral compared to competitors.